Sexual mimicry

 Sexual mimicry occurs when one sex mimics the opposite sex in its behavior, appearance, or chemical signalling.

 It is more commonly seen within invertebrate species, although sexual mimicry is also seen among vertebrates such as spotted hyenas.

 Sexual mimicry is commonly used as a mating strategy to gain access to a mate, a defense mechanism to avoid more dominant individuals, or a survival strategy.
 It can also be a physical characteristic that establishes an individual's place in society.
 Sexual mimicry is employed differently across species and it is part of their strategy for survival and reproduction.

-Examples of sexual mimicry in animals include the spotted hyena, certain types of fish, passerine birds and some species of insect among others.
-These are cases of intraspecific sexual mimicry, but interspecific sexual mimicry can also occur in some plant species, especially orchids.
+Examples of intraspecific sexual mimicry in animals include the spotted hyena, certain types of fish, passerine birds and some species of insect.

+Interspecific sexual mimicry can also occur in some plant species, especially orchids.
 In plants employing sexual mimicry, flowers mimic mating signals of their pollinator insects.
 These insects are attracted and pollinate the flowers through pseudocopulations or other sexual behaviors performed on the flower.